jundalisay/sp/content/en/superphysics/principles/chapter-03.md

 - he has too much time on his hands
 - he has no control of his thoughts or desires, or
 - his Luna mount on his palm is too strong, etc.

+## Concepts Emerging from Existence and Pre-Existence

+The concept of Existence and Pre-Existence leads to the following concepts:

+1. Existence-Consciousness
+2. 2 Forces
+3. Cycle of Creation
+4. Operational Divisions of Reality
+5. The 5 Elements of Reality